 Although data analysis and assessment of results were conducted for 42 indicators, data limitations were observed and experienced during the selection of these indicators and their analyses for this report.
 In some instances, the number of cases/sample size was limited, thus impacting the analysis and preventing or limiting the reporting of results.
-Frequently, data was only available for Al/ANs alone and was not inclusive of Al/ANs who also identify with another race or ethnicity.
+For example, the mortality section of this report only includes information from Collin County, since all other counties had inadequate sample sizes.
+Frequently, data was only available for AI/ANs alone and was not inclusive of AI/ANs who also identify with another race or ethnicity.
 Thus, the estimates provided in this report may be an underestimation of the true value of the outcome or risk factor for any indicator analyzed in this report.

-Another factor affecting and limiting the analysis of data are errors in racial misclassification, particularly for demographic and mortality data.
+Another factor affecting and limiting the analysis of data, are errors in racial misclassification, particularly for demographic and mortality data.
 Racial misclassification is defined as incorrect coding of an individual's race or ethnicity in public records.4 This can greatly underestimate the true rate of disease, risk factor, or outcome.
-Al/ANs are especially likely to experience problems of incorrect classification on death certificates; therefore, true mortality rates among Al/ANs are assumed to be higher than reported numbers suggest.
+Al/ANs are especially likely to experience problems of incorrect classification on death certificates; therefore, true mortality rates among AI/ANs are assumed to be higher than reported numbers suggest.
 Because mortality data are extracted from death certificates, the race/ethnicity category is not self-reported and is often completed by a funeral director based on information received from a family member or personal observation.
-In a national sample, age-adjusted mortality for Al/ANs was underestimated by 9.7%.5 The bias created by misclassification varies by age, proximity to a reservation, and cause-of-death.6 Based on documented racial misclassification of Al/ANs in surveillance data, any of the health disparities presented in this community health profile are assumed to be larger than reported.
+In a national sample, age-adjusted mortality for AI/ANs was underestimated by 9.7%.5 The bias created by misclassification varies by age, proximity to a reservation, and cause-of-death.6 Based on documented racial misclassification of AI/ANs in surveillance data, any of the health disparities presented in this community health profile are assumed to be larger than reported.

-Lastly, we would like to acknowledge the presence of other gender identities outside of male and female categories including Two-Spirit and transgender identities which are systemically ignored and not included in these larger national surveillance systems.7 The lack of these other categories for gender can lead to invisibility and lack of information to support the health and wellbeing of people outside of binary gender identities, thus limiting our data analysis.
+Lastly, we would like to acknowledge the presence of other gender identities outside of male and female categories including Two-Spirit and transgender identities which are systemically ignored and not included in these larger national surveillance systems.7 The lack of these other categories for gender can lead to invisibility and lack of information to support the health and well-being of people outside of binary gender identities, thus limiting our data analysis.